Kallen-c/Kallen-c/README.md

 Hey there 👋,

+I am co-founder of [AMB](https://amb.place/) - the best solution for your ambassador program!

-I am a former software engineer with a focus on analytics.
-I have a wide range of business, technical, and communication skills which have allowed me to manage complex crypto projects.
-I participate as a validator/moderator/ambassador in mainnets and testnets of such networks as cosmos, polkadot, solana, as well as other unique blockchains.
-You can see a full list of what I am up to on [kallen.cc](https://kallen.cc).
-Also if you want earn some tokens stake with us [forward-stake.com](https://forward-stake.com).
+I am Binance angel and former software engineer with focus on analytics.
+I have wide range of business, technical, and communication skills which have allowed me to manage complex crypto projects.
+I participate as validator/moderator/ambassador in mainnets and testnets of such networks as cosmos, polkadot, solana, as well as other unique blockchains.
+You can see a full list of what I am up to on [kallen.cc](https://kallen.cc/#portfolio).

+Iff you want earn some tokens stake with us [Stake and BE BRAVE LIKE UKRAINE](https://forward-stake.com).
 I would love to see you [here](https://forward-stake.com) 💕

   ---